-- Should storm-petrels or other species become stranded on vessels, Deer Lake Oil & Gas Inc. is expected to adhere to the protocol described in Williams and Chardine's brochure entitled, The Leach's Storm Petrel: General Information and Handling Instructions.
-Proponents should be aware that a permit is required from the CWS to implement this protocol. - Ramping-up the air gun array over a 30-minute period a procedure typically used for other animal groups may encourage marine birds to leave the survey area and may reduce the potential for adverse interactions between the project and marine birds accordingly.
+- Should storm-petrels or other species become stranded on vessels, Husky Energy is expected to adhere to the protocol described in Williams and Chardine's brochure entitled, The Leach's Storm Petrel: General Information and Handling Instructions.
+Proponents should be aware that a permit is required from the CWS to implement this protocol. - Ramping-up the air gun array over a 30-minute period a procedure typically used for other animal groups - may encourage marine birds to leave the survey area and may reduce the potential for adverse interactions between the project and marine birds accordingly. - Husky Energy should demonstrate how they will minimize or prevent the release of hazardous substances onboard the seismic vessel (e.g. streamer fluid, chemicals for streamer repairs, fuels, lubricants) into the marine environment.